gephi/gephi-plugins/modules/KatzCentrality/README.md

 If the official Gephi distribution doesn't include this plugin yet, it can be installed as follows:

 - open Gephi application
-- go to Plugins menu, click on Downloaded tab, click Add plugins
+- go to Plugins menu, search for Katz Centrality and Install
-- download `katz-centrality-1.0.0.nbm` [file](https://app.box.com/s/pcu10d0at159fehp24rb6jt9jpdqyi18) and click Install
-- a dialog window will open, click Continue until the process is finished
 - finally select Restart Now

 After Gephi application re-opens the plugin will be available